 Global Dictionary¶

 The Runner global dictionary is the shared mutable state that lives alongside the built execution.
-Use it when values must be available at runtime across hooks, sessions, assertions, and other execution components.
+Use it when values must be available at runtime across hooks, Sessions, Assertions, and other execution components.

 This is the recommended replacement for the old Framework-specific Variables runtime helper.
 YAML variables still remain a valid configuration section for placeholders, but if you want those values inside runtime code, project that section into the global dictionary.